TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 ## Longbow
 + Aptitude: Strength
++ (Passive) Quick Aiming
+	+ Unless you use Improved Aiming, your projectile attacks with bows have a -2 penalty on precision rolls.
+	+ Does not affect prepared actions.
 + (Projectile) Shoot
-	+ Range: 15 meters
+	+ Range: 15 meters.
-	+ Receives a -1 penalty to precision rolls against targets within 5 meters.
 	+ Deals 24 damage.
 + (Projectile) Dual Shot
-	+ Range: 15 meters
+	+ Range: 15 meters.
 	+ This attack's precision rolls are made against Evasion.
-	+ Receives a -1 penalty to precision rolls against targets within 5 meters.
 	+ You shoot an arrow each to two targets adjacent to each other within range.
 	+ These arrows each deal 12 damage.
 Potency bonus to damage is doubled for these attacks.
 + (Prepared) (Projectile) Half-drawn Shot